speediegamer/the81project/README.md

 * One disk image, works on both supported and unsupported Macs
 * Package included which allows you to choose what will be installed
 ##### TenFourFox for Intel, Java Update, Safari Update, 10.4.11 Update and more.
+MASSIVE ISSUE: Due to a modification to SystemVersion.plist, either modify it before installing or after.
+Change "The81Project" to "10.4.10"
+Will be fixed with Project 081.

 ## Check if yours is compatible
 On any version of Mac OS X, installed or recovery, open the terminal and run